PHILIPPINES COUNTRY GUIDE

 Investing in Davao is not as easy as in Manila or Cebu, though.
 Like Cebu, there are not a lot of condos in Davao, but new projects are in the works.
 Most development is in the city center and along the eastern coast.

-If you buy real estate here, or in any second-tier cities in the Philippines, be sure that you’re dealing with reputable property developers as housing and condo developers in Davao have a poor track record.
+If you buy real estate in Davao, or in any second-tier cities in the Philippines, be sure that you’re dealing with reputable property developers as housing and condo developers have a generally poor track record.
+You certainly aren’t in Manila anymore!

 Besides India, there is nowhere else in Asia where multinational companies can find such a massive skilled workforce full of well-educated English speakers for such a low price as they can in the Philippines.